 Use the Search box to quickly locate the desired credit option.
 As text is entered into the search field, the available credit options are filtered

 By default, all the selected credit options will be available for the duration of the activity (set on the Activity Info tab).
-However, under the More Options menu, you have the option to add a Credit Release and Credit Expiration date for individual credit options.
+However, under the More Details menu, you have the option to add a Credit Release and Credit Expiration date for individual credit options.
 This allows you to offer certain credit options for only part of the duration of the activity.

-Also under the More Options menu, is the Certificate Activity Accreditation Statement field.
+Also under the More Details menu, is the Certificate Activity Accreditation Statement field.
 This field is for certificates that (1) have been created using the certification management tool and (2) that contain the Activity Accreditation Statement merge tag.
 The information provided here will override the existing credit accreditation statement and be merged onto the applicable certificate.
 More information on the Certification Management Tool and Accreditation Statement Merge Tag.

 Click the Next button when you are finished.

 8. From the Activity Options tab, choose the components to include in the activity.
 If a shared/common evaluation, such as an Activity Evaluation has been created by Rievent during the template setup process, you can select it here.

 If including content in the activity, there are 3 different options: